 The Grave of Sultan Suriansyah who spread the Islamic religion to South Kalimantan lies at Kuin village, and can be reached within 15 minutes from the center of town.

 Kembang Island at the delta of the Barito River which can be reached in 10 minutes from the Floating Market, by motorboat, occupies an area of about 60 hectares, and is inhabited by thousands of tame monkeys and birds.
-There is also a Chinese sacred place to pray.
+There is also a Chinese temple sacred place to pray.
 The best time to watch the wildlife and monkeys is in the early morning or in the late afternoon.

 Banjarmasin is the capital of South Kalimantan province.
-The town lies at the estuary of Barito and Martapura rivers, and is inhabited by about half a million people.
+The town lies at the estuary of Barito and Martapura rivers, and is inhabited by more then a half a million people.
 It occupies an area of about 72 square kilometers embracing four districts as East Banjar, West Banjar, North Banjar and South Banjar.
 The town has a total of 50 villages.